mustafaguven/microservice_environment/README.md

  Application  | Language
 ------------- | -----------
 JwtCommon  | Java
-CommandGateway - EventBus Manager  | Kotlin
+EveCom (CommandGateway - EventBus Manager)  | Kotlin

 jwtcommon (spring security common lib) is used by zuul-api and auth-center (https://github.com/mustafaguven/jwtcommon)

-event-handler-service, a tiny library written in kotlin that is used by microservices.
+EveCom (event-handler-service), a tiny library written in kotlin that is used by microservices.
 Acts as single source of truth so it holds a simple config infrastructure that allows event sourcing and cqrs mechanism. (in this particular case mongo is used as the data source) (https://github.com/mustafaguven/event-handler-service)

 * all additional libraries must be installed into local repo before using otherwise microservices will not be compiled (mvn clean install)